My Legs Are Mottled. Is It My Veins?

 What Can You Do About Mottled Skin?

-Treatment for mottled skin depends on the underlying cause.
+The approach to managing mottled skin depends on its underlying cause.
 Here’s what you can do:

-• Stay warm: If cold temperatures are the culprit, keeping warm can help reduce the mottled appearance.
+• Stay warm: If cold temperatures are the cause, keeping warm can help reduce the mottled look.

 • Improve circulation: Simple lifestyle changes, like moving more frequently, avoiding long periods of standing or sitting, and elevating your legs, can help improve circulation.

-• Evaluate medications: If you suspect a medication might be causing your mottled skin, talk to your doctor about possible alternatives.
+• Evaluate medications: If you suspect a medication is causing your mottled skin, talk to your primary care provider about possible alternatives.

 Don’t let the appearance of your legs keep you from living your best life.
-While skin mottling isn't associated with an underlying vein condition, the next step to get it sorted out is to schedule a vein screening.
+While skin mottling isn't always associated with an underlying vein condition, if you have other concerning symptoms, a good next step is to schedule a vein screening to get it sorted out.

 Back to Blog